 Users attempting to enroll devices will now be required to authenticate using their Active Directory username and password.
 The username should be specified as the user's Active Directory name, not including the domain name (e.g. "testuser," not "domain/testuser")

 With this option, any enrollment authentication requests will be proxied to an Active Directory server through a Windows device with the Systems Manager agent installed.
 This Windows device can be a user desktop, or an AD server.
-However, it must be enrolled in the Systems Manager network, have the SM agent installed (MDM > Add Devices > Windows), and not have any firewall settings preventing it from communicating with the AD server.
+However, it must be enrolled in the Systems Manager network, have the SM agent installed (Systems Manager > Manage > Add Devices > Windows), and not have any firewall settings preventing it from communicating with the AD server.

 To configure Active Directory via SM agent:

 - Set AD gateway type to "SM agent".

 - Specify the following information regarding the AD server:

 Short domain: The domain users will be authenticated against.

 Server IP: The IP address of the AD server to use.

 LDAP port: Port on the AD server that will be listening for LDAP requests.
 Default is 3268.

 Domain admin/Password: Username and password of an administrator for this domain.